El3ctr1cR/SupportTools-extension/README.md

 - Your own URLs can be setup
 - A bypass filter can be enabled to prevent this automatic behavior, allowing the URLs to open in the normal browsing mode.

-### Configuration Export and Import
-- The extension allows you to export and import configuration settings, making it easy to transfer settings between different environments or users.

 ## Installation

 1. [Download](https://github.com/El3ctr1cR/SupportTools-extension/archive/refs/heads/main.zip) the latest release.